Home Recording: Most Popular Articles

 Learn about the top five iPhone applications designed just for musicians, as well as recording and sound engineers.

 Microphones are the most important part of your recording studio, but they can easily become the most expensive; the better the microphones, the better the sound you'll get!
 Check out our top five picks for value-priced microphones -- all under $200 -- that pack a high-priced punch.

 Whether you're a musician looking to record yourself or an aspiring record producer, setting up your own home studio is easy -- and less expensive than you think.
 About.com's resident audio engineer Joe Shambro takes you through the steps to begin recording now!

 One of the most common things people want to record is acoustic guitar.
-Getting a good acoustic guitar sound is really easy in your home studio, even with a very modest setup!
-In this guide, you'll learn how to record perfect acoustic guitar in any studio.
+Learn how to record perfect acoustic guitar in any studio.

-Building a home studio is really easy, and relatively inexpensive -- and you'll be able to record better quality for a lower price than ever before.
-In this article, you'll learn the basics of selecting the heart of your recording studio -- the recording interface.
+Building a home studio is really easy, and relatively inexpensive - and you'll be able to record better quality for a lower price than ever before.

 For all sound engineers, finding the right microphone is a careful combination of budget and performance.
 But let's pretend you don't have a budget, and just want sonic perfection; which microphones would you choose?
 About.com's Joe Shambro walks you through five amazing microphones that push boundaries both sonically and financially.